-Critical Chain Project Management
+Critical Chain Project Management(CCPM)

-- There is a certain amount of uncertainty in each task
+- There is a certain amount of uncertainty in each task.

 - In most cases, the tasks should not take the time estimated, which includes the safety margin, and should be completed earlier.

-With the above assumptions, the Critical Path Methodology of Project Management recommends pooling of the task buffers and adding them at the end of the Critical path
+With the above assumptions, the Critical Path Methodology of project management recommends pooling of the task buffers and adding them at the end of the critical path:

-Project BufferThe total pooled buffer shown above(Fig 1.1) is referred to as the Project Buffer.
+Project BufferThe total pooled buffer depicted in the image above is referred to as the project buffer.

-- Feeding Buffer - In a Project Network there are path/s which feed into the Critical path.
-The pooled buffer on each such path represents the Feeding Buffer to the Critical Path(Fig1.2) resulting in providing some slack to the critical Path.
+Feeding BufferIn a project network, there are path/s which feed into the critical path.
+The pooled buffer on each such path represents the feeding buffer to the critical path (depicted in the image below), resulting in providing some slack to the critical path.

-Resource BufferThis is a virtual task inserted just before to critical chain tasks that require critical resources.
-This acts as a trigger point for the resource indicating when the critical path is about to start.
+Resource BufferThis is a virtual task inserted just before critical chain tasks that require critical resources.
+This acts as a trigger point for the resource, indicating when the critical path is about to begin.

-However, the methodology does not advocate multi-tasking and hence in Projects with complex Schedule Networks, the results of implementing the Critical path Methodology have proven to be deterrent to the overall Project Schedule.
-In addition, there is no standard method, which has evolved for calculating and optimizing the Project Buffers.
-The Critical Path Project Management Methodology has had a fair amount of success in manufacturing domains though it has not achieved any noteworthy success in the IT Sector.
+However, the methodology does not advocate multi-tasking, and in projects with complex schedule networks, the results of implementing the critical path methodology have proven to be a deterrent to the overall project schedule.
+In addition, there is no standard method for calculating and optimizing the project buffers.
+The critical path project management methodology has had a fair amount of success in manufacturing; however, it has not achieved any noteworthy success in the IT industry.

-It is clear that, neither the Critical Path Project Management Methodology nor the Event Chain Methodology can be considered as alternatives to the standard Methodology for project Management as advocated by PMBOK®.
-While the Critical Path Project Management Methodology can be at best used as a tool for deriving Project Schedule networks, the Event Chain Methodology for Project Management can be used as a tool for Quantitative Risk Analysis.
+It is clear that neither the critical path project management methodology nor the event chain methodology can be considered alternatives to the standard methodology for project management as advocated by PMBOK.
+While the critical path project management methodology can be at best used as a tool for deriving project schedule networks, the event chain methodology for project management can be used as a tool for quantitative risk analysis.